Mount Mazama: Geology

+360-degree digital elevation model (DEM) animation of the Mount Mazama caldera topography, highlighting the Wizard Island cinder cone inside the crater.

 Though it now has dimensions of 8 by 10 km and a width of 8 to 10 km, scientists think the original collapse diameter was 5 km.
 It now includes several small lava domes and cinder cones, including Wizard Island and the underwater volcano Merriam Cone.
 The highest elevation in the Mazama Complex is now Mount Scott, at an elevation of 8929 ft, with a relief of 2000 ft above Crater Lake's surface waters.
 Except for the tallest slopes of the complex, all cones have been covered with deposits from the climactic eruption at Mazama 7,700 years ago.
 Scientists now use the exposed contents of the caldera rim wall to investigate eruptions and mapping the eruptive history of the region.
 Throughout its known eruptions, Mazama has produced 43 percent rhyodacite, 42 percent andesite, 15 percent dacite, and less than 1 percent basaltic andesite.
 All of the rhyodacite has been produced within the past 30,000 years of activity, suggesting that regional and local distribution of compositions were not uniform over time.
 Andesite and dacite lava flows from the volcano usually have plagioclase as their major phenocryst, though augite and hypersthene are also present, the latter more abundant.
 Olivine form minor phenocrysts, which are found throughout lava flows from Mazama, and hornblende can be found in some andesite lava flows.
 Basalt and mafic andesite lava flows from Mazama and nearby eruptive vents have relatively higher amounts of olivine and lack hypersthene, and the mafic andesite deposits display textures that indicate they underwent greater mixing than andesite and dacite deposits.